simbird/ReCharge-Docs/README.md

 Please see our [wiki docs](https://github.com/SocalProofit/ReCharge-Frontend-Docs/wiki)

-## Getting help

-If you can't find what you're looking for in this documentation, please see our [Knowledge Base](http://support.rechargepayments.com) or contact <support@rechargepayments.com>.

----

 ## The theme engine

 Currently in `BETA`, the Theme Engine will be an update to the Customer Portal which will allow you to completely customize the pages their customers use to manage their subscription beyond simply adding HTML, CSS and JavaScript.